 - No Fair Cheating: In the original, typing "Suck Blue Frog" into the parser unlocked a cheat mode that allowed you to edit your stats at will, add money/items, and jump to specific days/locations at will.
 Typing the code into the parser in the VGA remake will first give you a warning, and sets all your stats to 5 if you try it a second time while also disqualifying you from paladinhood.
 If you want to be able to cheat without receiving the penalty, there is a side quest you must complete, which does involve "sucking" a "blue frog"...

-- Non-Standard Game Over: Taking the oath to be accepted into the Wizards' Institute of Technocery.
-You get the best education imaginable and become a knowledgeable and accomplished Wizard, but you spend about twenty years doing so, dooming the land of Shapeir you left behind and ensuring that Ad Avis never frees Iblis.
+- Taking the oath to be accepted into the Wizards' Institute of Technocery.
+You get the best education imaginable and become a knowledgeable and accomplished Wizard, but you spend about twenty years doing so, dooming the city of Shapeir you left behind and ensuring that Ad Avis never frees Iblis.

 - Offscreen Moment of Awesome: Played hilariously straight.
 Your caravan is accosted by hundreds of brigands and looks to be overwhelmed.
 Following an intermission, you find yourself on top of a mountain of corpses, the brigands vanquished.